-The terms Provenance and Ecotype are used often in native plants conversations.
+The terms Provenance and Ecotype are used often in native plants conversation.
 Provenance refers to the place where a plant originated.
-Even within a small geographical region, like the State of Louisiana, different populations of a particular species may change slightly to become specifically adapted to local conditions and individual habitats.
+Even within a small geographical region, like the state of Louisiana, different populations of a particular species may change slightly to become specifically adapted to local conditions and individual habitats.
 Different populations containing local genetic variations are called Ecotypes.

 There are many plants native to the United States that have large geographic ranges.
 Take Big Bluestem grass (Andropogon gerardii), for example.
 The natural range of this grass emcompasses over 3/4 of the United States, from Montana to Arizona, from Maine and Florida and everywhere in between.
 Does this mean then that a Big Bluestem grass propagated from plants in Nebraska, will perform well in Louisiana?
 No. Experience and research has shown that for a great many plants, “local matters” when it comes to foliage, flowering, seed set, seed germination, cold, heat and moisture tolerance, phenology and overall plant performance.

 A fundamental selling point for native plants is that they are adapted to the place they occur, to the specific conditions of soil, topography and climate factors such as wind, temperature and rainfall.
 For this reason, locally adapted plants, local ecotypes, should be more successful in terms of health and longevity than plants from elsewhere on the globe and elsewhere in the country.
 Certainly, they will better serve in their ecological roles having co-evolved with the surrounding plants, animals, insects and other organisms and having synchronized their processes and phenologies over time with those other players.
 In the healthy native ecosystems that we hope to emulate and re-create there is a strong interdependence between plants themselves but also with the local native animals, insects, and micro-organisms with which they have evolved that is best achieved by using locally adapted plant material.